top of page

 The war began on a Monday.
 As I was coming from church on the previous Sunday, I saw a man with a machete, displaying three human fingers clinging to the weapon.
 So traumatised was I by this apparition, I was unable to eat for a week.
 On the third night, the local invasion began, and I had to run.
 I helped some Rwandese and Burundese, who were also fleeing, together with a party of Catholic nuns and foreign students, by leading them to my family’s village, although their ultimate destination was Kisangani.
 Being known in the village, I was able to save them from attack, despite the fact that there were Mobutu soldiers there.
 They were given a compound in

 which to sleep.
 A very old and wise man in the village warned me not to go with the refugees to Kisangani.
-They offered me money to accompany them, but I stood my ground.
+"Film reveals 25 years of tragedy and violence in Democratic Republic of Congo - The Fitzrovia News " They offered me money to accompany them, but I stood my ground.
 This was God-given advice, since thousands were later massacred there.
 I stayed on for a week.
 I was later to learn that this was the village where my Luindi ancestors came from, and where initiation ceremonies took place.
 Many generations before, my ancestors had fought the Belgians’ colonial cruelty, and been scattered all round Central Africa, as a result, like the Jews in historic Europe.

 Next, I returned to Bukavu, only to find that the Governor was taking young men by force to join the Army.
 Once again, I had to flee.
 My benefactor, John DeCoste, was also forced to flee, for his own safety; but not before he had left me with $3,000.
 Later, I was to receive continuing support from him.
 Meanwhile, I fled via Rwanda, Uganda and